 5. Gut issues

 Your dog’s gut has three main jobs in the body: digest its food, absorb nutrients and prevent any toxins from entering its bloodstream.
 These three functions are extremely important to the foundation of your dog’s health, and without a healthy digestive tract, your dog becomes highly susceptible to disease.

 What pupper eats each day directly effects it’s gut permeability.
 Essentially, “you are what you eat” holds true, and their diet either increases or decreases their gut permeability, thus directly impacting how they can absorb nutrients in their food.
 Leaky gut syndrome occurs when the gut is so permeable, bacteria and viruses can pass through the gut lining and into pupper’s body.

 The good bacteria is your dog’s gut is also critically important, and has important jobs such as breaking down fibre and toxins.
 Out of balance gut bacteria has been linked to diseases such an auto-immune responses, dermatitis, pancreatisis and IBD.

 Farting, burping, vomiting and stinky poos are all sign of a potential gut imbalance.

 How to maintain your dog’s healthy gut with their diet

 - If your dog displays signs of potential gut imbalance, they will need to slowly build their gut resilience through a careful balance of pre- and probiotic, nutrient-dense whole-foods that are easily digestible, soothing and cleansing to the gut and the liver before building the complexity of the diet.
 Note that fussiness can be a subtle sign of a bacterial imbalance or vitamin B12 deficiency.

 In a nutshell, your dog’s health tomorrow starts with your choice of food today.
-Get your 7-day Lyka trial box now and nourish your
+Get your Starter Box today and nourish your